JetBrains-Research/KEEPs/KEEP.md

 We had a preliminary discussion about a design where errors have a separate hierarch with the same features as an existing classes.
 This approach is directed by a goal "Let's add as many features as possible to remain errors inferrable".
-But this approach have several significant issues.
+But this approach has several significant issues.

 The first problem of this full-flavored approach is performance-based.
-All functions that would like to have a specific internal state, creates a new private class.
+All functions that would like to have a specific internal state create a new private class.
-If they are mapped to a separate JVM classes, it leads to significant amount of small classes in JVM and class-loader calls.
+If they are mapped to separate JVM classes, it leads to a significant number of small classes in JVM and class-loader calls.
 This performance issue is similar to one encountered in the JVM at the moment of lambda's introduction.

-The other and more significant problem with full-fledged approach is not easily supported by the type inference.
+The other and more significant problem with full-fledged approach is that it is not easily supported by the type inference.

 When unions are discussed in terms of Kotlin's future, they are required to be disjoint.
 But in the case of errors, it is not possible.